 There are many benefits of real estate appraisals.
 This includes commercial investment appraisals.
 One may wonder is their is need for property appraisal.
-Below are among the common reasons and notable benefits of having insurance appraisal for comercial property are.

 When selling commercial real estate properties, it is expected that the owner of the property will be biased.
 They will tend to value their property higher than the actual cost.
 This bias also extends to the real estate agent who helped in setting up the sale price.
 The higher the price during its sale, the higher their commission earned.
 An over-priced home might, unfortunately, stay in the market for quite a while.
 Alternatively, a property whose price has been set too low might suffer significant financial losses when sold.
 Such scenarios arise when the owners lack proper financial knowledge.
 To sidestep such situations it’s always best to consider hiring a commercial real estate agent.
 For a fact, the appraiser will not have any interest tagged to the property.
 As a result, they will estimate a certain selling price based on market support.